saleor/storefront/apps/saleor-app-checkout/README.md

 ```

 Then set the `SALEOR_APP_TOKEN` environment variable value to the token you've received from Saleor and **redeploy the app**.

+### Other

+#### Alternatives to `saleor app tunnel`
+You can also use [`ngrok`](https://ngrok.com/), but you would need to update env variables each time you open tunnel (on free plan) with new domain `ngrok` assigned you.

+After you do that use `saleor app install` to install the app in your Saleor instance.

+The tunnel needs to use `https` protocol with valid SSL certificate, otherwise you won't receive webhook calls.

 ## Env Variables